nathanieldchu/ubuild_CCF/index.md

     headline: Our values for the world
     content: We know that even big, scary problems have solutions, optimists are not always right but sure have more fun, and <strong>tiny drops add up to waves</strong>
+- template: 3-column-text
+  block: three-column-1
+  col_1:
+    headline: Our Values
+    content: ''
+  col_2:
+    headline: Give a damn
+    content: Care about what you do, care about how you do it, care about the people you do it with, and care about everything that allows you to be alive and give a $%!+ in the first place
+  col_3:
+    headline: Savor every bite
+    content: No matter your beliefs, you likely acknowledge that you only get to live this life once.
+Bask in the sun.
+Give hugs and high-fives.
+Come sit at the table with family and friends.
+Savor every bite.
 - template: signup-bar
   block: cta-bar
   content: Want updates about our progress?